-- A polyethylene vapor diffusion barrier and air barrier should only be used in severe-cold hygro-thermal regions.
-If it is used in other regions it reduces drying potentials to the interior more than it reduces wetting potentials from the interior. - Flow through design (drying to both the interior and exterior) should be applied in cold, mixed-dry and mixed-humid hygro-thermal regions. - Vapor diffusion retarders should be installed on the exterior of assemblies in hothumid hygro-thermal regions. - Roof assemblies should not be vented in hot-humid hygro-thermal regions. - Backpriming of wood cladding is necessary except in low rain exposure zones. - Backpriming and back venting of wood cladding are both necessary in high rain exposure zones. - Pressure equalization and backpriming of wood cladding are recommended in extreme rain exposure zones.
+A polyethylene vapor diffusion barrier and air barrier should only be used in very cold hygro-thermal regions.
+If it is used in other regions it reduces drying potentials to the interior more than it reduces wetting potentials from the interior.

+Flow through design (drying to both the interior and exterior) should be applied in mixed-humid hygro-thermal regions.

+- Vapor diffusion retarders should be installed on the exterior of assemblies in hot-humid hygro-thermal regions.
+Housewraps should not be used in these regions as they are too vapor permeable and not sufficiently water resistive. - Roof assemblies should not be vented in hot-humid hygro-thermal regions. - Backpriming of wood cladding is necessary except in low rain exposure zones. - Backpriming and back venting of wood cladding are both necessary in high rain - exposure zones. - Pressure equalization and backpriming of wood cladding are recommended in extreme rein expective zeneo.